aleen42/PersonalWiki/Programming/JavaScript/Framework/react/forms/forms.md

 <input type="text" name="title" value="Untitled" />
 ```

-When the user updates the input, the node's `vaule` *property* will change
+When the user updates the input, the node's `vaule` *property* will change.
+However, `node.getAtribute('value')` should still return the value used at initialization time, `Untitled`.